chaoss/website/Community/News/community_manager_use_case.md

     for each, individual organization repository.

-12. What projects outside of a community manager's general view (GitHub organization or other boundary) doe my repositories depend on or do my contributors also significantly contribute to?
+12. What projects outside of a community manager's general view (GitHub organization or other boundary) do my repositories depend on or do my contributors also significantly contribute to?

 13. Build a summary report in 140 characters or less.
 For example,
-    \"Your total commits in this time period \[week? month?\] across the organization increased 12% over the last period.
+    \"Your total commits in this time period \[month, week?\] across the organization increased 12% over the last period.
 Your most active repositories remained the same.
 You have 8 new contributors, which is 1 below your mean for the past year.
 For more information, click